jetpulp/jetdocker/README.md

 Here are the different commands

-* up : Start docker-compose after initializing context (databases, ports, proxy, etc... )
+* up : Start docker compose after initializing context (databases, ports, proxy, etc... )
-* term : Open a shell terminal into one of docker-compose service
+* term : Open a shell terminal into one of docker compose service
-* compose : Run a docker-compose command (alias for docker-compose run --rm)
+* compose : Run a docker compose command (alias for docker compose run --rm)
 * free-disk-space :Free disk space utility
 * update : Update jetdocker to the latest version
 * search-replace-db : Run Search Replace DB in a container